AKMARTIAN/BAM_mxtrx/README.md

 - **PNG files**: Plots showing the distributions of base and mapping qualities.
 - **Text file**: Detailed metrics of the processed reads, including total reads, mapped reads, and high-quality reads.

+## Note:

+The script filters out reads with missing base quality scores to avoid errors.
+This filtering is reported in the metrics file.

 ## Contributing
 Contributions to BAMview are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.